Bean-Vic/Homework-Aug-2025/HW1/Mia Gong/HW1 - HTML.md

     ```html
     <a href="http://example.com/sample_page/" rel="noreferrer nofollow">Link</a>
     ```
+This is an anchor tag that contains a URL for redirecting to another page.
+The rel="noreferrer nofollow" attributes prevent the new opened page from manipulating the original page's JavaScript files and hide information about where the user came from.

 7. How do you serve your page in multiple languages?
 **Set the lang attribute**